Saturday Cosplay Contest

 Want to show off your costume or awesome skit on stage?
 Why not compete in our Saturday night Cosplay Contest?
 To ensure your place, register online prior to your arrival at Colossalcon.
 At-con registration for Craftsmanship will only be allowed pending availability.

-Because it is extremely difficult to contact us via e-mail at the convention, we advise that if you have any questions or concerns regarding registration or your entry once you’re at-con, to come see us at the cosplay registration desk or repair booth on-site.
+Because it is extremely difficult to contact us via e-mail at the convention, we advise that if you have any questions or concerns regarding registration or your entry once you’re at the convention, come see us at the cosplay registration desk or repair booth on-site.

 General Information